-The sun may shine bright and clear during the day, but since it is winter, the amount of daylight is much shorter than in the summer months.
-As such, it is important to book a tee time in advance for your golf vacation.
-Take advantage of the winter solstice by getting a discount on your round of golf for the twilight tee times 4 hours before sunset.
+The sun may shine bright and clear during the day, but since it's winter, the amount of daylight is much shorter than in the summer months.
+As such, it's important to book a tee time in advance for your golf vacation.
+Take advantage of the winter solstice by getting a discount on your round of golf for the twilight tee times four hours before sunset.

-Locations like World Golf Village have special packages catered to guests who plan on golfing during their vacation.
+Locations such as World Golf Village have special packages catering to guests who plan on golfing during their vacation.
 It usually includes the green fees for a discount in the price of the hotel.

-Green fees at courses around town can range from $18 to $300 depending on the club and tee time.
+Green fees at courses around town can range from $18 to more than $300 depending on the club and tee time.

 Packing all your clubs may be cumbersome and pricey on airlines.
-To avoid paying a hefty fee checking your luggage, take advantage of club rentals in St. Augustine.
-Many golf destinations like World Golf Village offer club and golf cart rentals to visitors.
+To avoid paying a hefty checked luggage fee, take advantage of club rentals in St. Augustine.
+Many golf destinations such as World Golf Village offer visitors club and golf cart rentals.

 If you need some practice swings to gear up for a game, there are also practice facilities at the clubs around St. Augustine.
 St. Johns Golf Club has a driving range longer than 325 yards, and a small bag of 35 balls is only $4.50.
 World Golf Village's practice facility at King & Bear and Slammer & Squire is complimentary with a round of golf.
 Their practice area has a driving range, putting green, and chipping green.

-If you’ve left something behind or maybe just want to check out the inventory in Florida, golfers will find a pro shop to browse through at almost all the courses, even municipal ones.
-You can browse through an inventory of golf balls, gear, and souvenir golf shirts to remember your round of golf on Florida’s courses.
+If you've left something behind or maybe just want to check out the Floriday inventory, golfers will find a pro shop to browse through at almost all the courses, even municipal ones.
+You can browse through golf balls, gear, and souvenir golf shirts to remember your round of golf on Florida's courses.
 If you need a new grip on your club or your driver re-shafted, club repair is available at several clubs, including St. Johns Golf Club.

-Many clubs, like South Hampton, have an online shop as well.
-Folks still looking for a gift will find a suitable one on South Hampton's website with gift cards for a round of golf available for the golfers in your family.
+Many clubs, such as South Hampton, have an online shop as well.
+Gift cards for a round of golf are also available to purchase as gifts.

 Food Fares on the Fairway

 Remember that 19th hole bar I mentioned earlier?
 The one that I sit at while everyone else golfs?
-There are actually some pretty nice ones and they serve some impressive meals along with having a full bar menu.
-You’ll find mint juleps and bloody marys and whatever other Southern cocktail you’re intent on trying in order to really pull off that full Southern prep experience.
+There are actually some pretty nice ones and they serve some impressive meals along with a full bar menu.
+You'll find mint juleps and bloody marys and whatever other Southern cocktail you're intent on trying in order to really pull off a complete experience.
 Legends Grille at Slammer & Squire has happy hour Monday through Friday from 3 p.m. to 6 p.m. with $2 draft beers, $4 house wines, and $4 well drinks.
 The Murray Bros.
-Caddyshack Restaurant is co-owned between the six Murray brothers, including award-winning actor Bill Murray.
+Caddyshack Restaurant is co-owned among the six Murray brothers, including award-winning actor Bill Murray.
 It features a fun golf caddy theme and proudly displays the family's love of good golf and appetizing food.

 The World Golf Village is also home to the World Golf Hall of Fame—a museum dedicated to golf.
-Learn about the greatest players in the game of golf, and see memorabilia from golf history.
-The museum showcases beloved golfers like Arnold Palmer, Mickey Wright, and Francis Ouimet.
+Learn about the greatest players in the golf, and see memorabilia from golf history.
+The museum showcases beloved golfers such as Arnold Palmer, Mickey Wright, and Francis Ouimet.
 Plus, admission to the hall of fame includes a round of golf.

 Places to Stay for a Golf Vacation

-World Golf Village Renaissance is an obvious first choice for many when it comes to available accommodations for a golf vacation.
-The hotel is within distance of all the World Golf Village amenities.
+World Golf Village Renaissance is an obvious first choice for many when it comes to golf vacation accommodations.
+The hotel is within walking distance of all the World Golf Village amenities.

-Wherever visitors may stay on vacation, there will always be golf courses nearby, and attractions and activities for families to enjoy while visiting St. Augustine.
+Wherever visitors stay on vacation, there will always be golf courses nearby as well as attractions and activities for families to enjoy while visiting St. Augustine.

-Paul, an avid golfer in our office, shares some info about a few places to golf around town and what makes them unique!
+Paul, an avid golfer in our office, shares some of his insider golf info:

 - St. Johns Golf Club : the county course where the locals go.